fhielpos/fhielpos/EXPERIENCE.md

 * Restricted publicly open ports to only required ones.
 	* Changed the port numbers of known ports.
 	* Implemented public-key auth for SSH and other ports.

+## Volunteer

+### Programming and Problem Solving Tournament

+I was an assistant in my University's `Programming and Problem Solving Tournament for High Schools`.
+If there's something I love more than solving problems is to help people solve them.

+IT is growing in Argentina, but there is still a lot of work to do, empowering teenagers to learn more about programming helps us develop a better future for our world.

+This was an incredible experience in 2019 which I couldn't repeat in 2020 due of COVID, but I am looking forward to repeat it in the future.
+In the meantime [I share knowledge in my blog](https://culpeo.blog).

 ## CTEC Patagonia IT